supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ![main bundle](./images/main_bundle_source_map.png)

 We can see that the main bundle does not contain the home and auth components and their dependencies.
-This makes sense since those components are now bundles separately.
+This makes sense since those components are now bundled separately.

 #### Auth bundles